Category: Info

 • Building Fire Safety Regulation 2008

-The goal of the legislation is to reduce loss of life by ensuring that all fire safety installations (including interconnected photoelectric smoke alarms) within a domestic building are adequately maintained.
+The goal of the legislation is to reduce loss of life by ensuring that all fire safety installations (including photoelectric interconnected smoke alarms) within a domestic building are adequately maintained.

 Building Fire Safety Regulations 2008 – Smoke Alarms